fpereiro/recalc/readme.md

 If you pass a function as the second argument to `r.forget`, this function will be executed for every route deleted (that is, the route with the `id` specified, plus all its children).
 This `onforget` function will receive as first argument the route that is being deleted.

 For example, `r.forget ('foo', function (r) {console.log (r.id)})` will print `foo`, as well as the ids of any routes that have `foo` as parent.

+If you pass a function as the second argument to `r.forget`, the route being deleted will be removed from `B.routes` before this function is executed.

 ### Route functions